Pull up a blanket. Pour something lovely.

 But the grass isn't always greener.
 Sometimes it's just damp.

-And that, darling, is exactly when you lay the blanket.
+And that, is exactly when you lay the blanket.

 ~ Gemma Duck